Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

 * Run this check on a swarm manager node.
 A worker cannot list services, so the check reports UNKNOWN there
 * The expected task count defaults to the service's own desired replica count.
 Pin it per service with `--service=name=count` to keep alerting against the count a service is supposed to run, even after someone scaled it down.
 This is what makes a service scaled from 2 to 1 alert instead of looking healthy at "1/1"
 * The state is derived from the percentage of expected tasks that are running: full is OK, and by default the check warns below 100% and crits below 50%.
 Adjust with `--warning` / `--critical` (Nagios ranges on the percentage)
+* A service that is short of tasks is reported with the swarm's own reason for it, taken from the newest task of that service: a rejected image reference, a failed start, a placement that no node satisfies.
+That line is only fetched for a service that is already degraded
+* A rollout is visible: right after `docker service create` or a scaled-up service, the tasks are not running yet and the check reports CRITICAL until they are.
+The shipped Director template retries every 15 seconds and needs five attempts before it notifies, which covers a normal image pull
 * Task health is represented by the running count.
 Swarm reschedules a task that fails its health check, so a task that stays running is the cluster's own health signal, the same one `docker service ls` shows in its `REPLICAS` column
 * `--check-distribution` additionally warns when more tasks of a service sit on one node than an even spread (`ceil(expected / number of nodes)`) would place there.
 All nodes count towards the spread, including a drained one, so both replicas landing on a single node because the other node was drained is still surfaced.
 Only replicated services are examined: a global service runs one task per node by definition, and a job runs until its work is done
 * To alert when a specific service disappears entirely, name it with `--service`.
 A named service the swarm does not know is CRIT, with or without a pinned count.
 In the default all-services mode a removed service simply drops out of the list; use `--no-match-severity` to alert when the list becomes empty